Analysis Function Strategy for 2022 to 2025

 A selection of case studies give a flavour of the significant impact that analysis has made in government in recent years.

-When the pandemic hit the UK there was no established way of collecting data on coronavirus (COVID-19).
+When the pandemic hit the UK there was no established way of collecting data on COVID-19.
 Through the collaboration of world class analysts across education and healthcare, the Office for National Statistics developed the COVID-19 Infection Survey (CIS) to estimate the number of people testing positive for COVID-19 across the UK, which thousands of people took part in.

 This data was vital in understanding the level of infections, insight into the spread of the virus and how it affects different groups of people, and have been used in many ways, by members of the public supporting positive behaviour change to policy professionals making decisions on health, inequality, economic issues and climate change policies.